Het Nieuwe Instituut

 Het Nieuwe Instituut stands for the social and innovative value of culture.
 A visitor to Het Nieuwe Instituut enters, as it were, ‘the museum of the future’.
 In Het Nieuwe Instituut visitors are provoked and confronted with questions that are maybe not of today, but are certainly of tomorrow.
 In other words, Het Nieuwe Instituut is true to its name: what it shows is ‘new’ and will eventually be picked up by other national and international organisations.
 Het Nieuwe Instituut is unrivalled among cultural institutions, both in terms of content and organisation, in its ability to point to urgent issues and approach them in a flexible, innovative way.

 With the commencement of the second policy period, the programming focus is on strengthening the signature of Het Nieuwe Instituut.
-Following the appointment of the Director of Business Development, our ambitions are once again reflected in the envisioned policy for this second culture plan period and in the institute’s ambition to be viewed primarily as a ‘generator of disruptive innovation’.
 New formats and products will contribute to this.
 Not least in the way in which the building – and not only the galleries and study centre – will be shared with the outside world.
 Het Nieuwe Instituut will generate new income streams while also expanding its community of users.

 A key underlying idea in this respect is to position the institute – with its four pillars – not as a classical museum but as an academy that can function as a booster for new knowledge through research, and a range of public activities including symposiums and exhibitions (or even a curriculum around our ecological garden).